JuhoSiitonen/Receptify/documents/workinghours.md

 - 6h 5.1: Added Sequelize and models for it.
 - 8h 6.1: Working with Sequelize and frontend actions.
 - 4h 7.1: Implementing endpoints for healthcheck and testing, fixed posting new recipies.
-- 1h 8.1: LoadingSpinner added, userpage setup.
+- 5h 8.1: LoadingSpinner added, userpage setup, filter and notification reducers added and endpoints for comments.

-Total hours: 27h
+Total hours: 31h